robblanco/robblanco.github.io/publications.md

 * [*FPC-Coq: using ELPI to elaborate external proof evidence into Coq proofs (system description)*]( https://coq-workshop.gitlab.io/2020/abstracts/Coq2020_01-02-fpc-coq.pdf), by Roberto Blanco, Matteo Manighetti and Dale Miller.
-Presented at the **Coq Workshop 2020**.
+In **Coq Workshop 2020**.
   Online, 5 July 2020.

 * [*Linking a lambda Prolog proof checker to the Coq kernel: an extended abstract*]( https://lfmtp.org/workshops/2020/inc/papers/LFMTP_2020_paper_6.pdf), by Roberto Blanco, Matteo Manighetti and Dale Miller.
-Presented at the **International Workshop on Logical Frameworks and Meta-Languages: Theory and Practice** (LFMTP 2020).
+In **International Workshop on Logical Frameworks and Meta-Languages: Theory and Practice** (LFMTP 2020).
   Online, 30 June 2020.

 * [*On the proof theory of property-based testing of coinductive specifications,
   or: PBT to infinity and beyond*]( https://lfmtp.org/workshops/2020/inc/papers/LFMTP_2020_paper_5.pdf), by Roberto Blanco, Dale Miller and Alberto Momigliano.
-Presented at the **International Workshop on Logical Frameworks and Meta-Languages: Theory and Practice** (LFMTP 2020).
+In **International Workshop on Logical Frameworks and Meta-Languages: Theory and Practice** (LFMTP 2020).
 Online, 29 June 2020.

 * [*Trace-relating compiler correctness and secure compilation*]( https://arxiv.org/abs/1907.05320), by Carmine Abate, Roberto Blanco, Ștefan Ciobâcă, Deepak Garg, Cătălin Hriţcu, Marco Patrignani, Éric Tanter and Jérémy Thibault.
-In: Peter Müller (ed.), **Proceedings of the 29th European Symposium on Programming** (ESOP 2020), pp. 1-28, Dublin, Ireland, 25-30 April 2020 (meeting not held due to the COVID-19 pandemic).
+In: Peter Müller (ed.), **Proceedings of the 29th European Symposium on Programming** (ESOP 2020), pp. 1-28.
+Dublin, Ireland, 25-30 April 2020 (meeting not held due to the COVID-19 pandemic).

 * [*On the proof theory of property-based testing of coinductive specifications,
   or: PBT to infinity and beyond*]( https://types2020.di.unito.it/abstracts/BookOfAbstractsTYPES2020.pdf#page=88), by Roberto Blanco, Dale Miller and Alberto Momigliano.
-In: Ugo de' Liguoro and Stefano Berardi (eds.), **Proceedings of the 26th International Conference on Types for Proofs and Programs** (TYPES 2020), Turin, Italy, 2-5 March 2020 (meeting not held due to the COVID-19 pandemic).
+In **26th International Conference on Types for Proofs and Programs** (TYPES 2020).
+Turin, Italy, 2-5 March 2020 (meeting not held due to the COVID-19 pandemic).

 * *Trace-relating compiler correctness and secure compilation* (extended abstract), by Carmine Abate, Roberto Blanco, Ștefan Ciobâcă, Deepak Garg,